vmarcinko/art-of-programming/markdowns/first.md

 Yes.

-But are they also of different type?
+But they are also different in a way, right?
+How?

 Yes.
 One example has data of **decimal** type and other one of **integer** type.
 But both of them are **number** type also.